What is a Dental Implant?

 Once the healing process is complete, we will fabricate a custom crown that will go on top of the implant.
 This will look and feel just like a real tooth.

 After care is important.
 You will want to regularly and thoroughly clean your new implants.
 Regular visits back to our office are essential so that we can monitor the health of the soft tissue, bone levels and the integrity of the implant.
 Flossing your implant daily is one of the most important ways to keep it clean and keep bone levels healthy.

 As an Associate Fellow Implantologist, Dr. Pollack offers the latest in state-of-the-art implant dentistry.
 She prides herself on performing minimally invasive implant treatments, which decrease discomfort, improve healing time and minimize risks to the patients.
 Through her extensive training and experience, she is able to treat the most complex cases with a less invasive approach.

 Whether you have one missing tooth or several that need to be replaced, we have a suite of options to restore your mouth back to a beautiful, natural, healthy smile.
 If you’re apprehensive about dental surgery, we offer all levels of sedation, ranging from oral conscious sedation to IV Sedation.

 Schedule Your Free Consultation

-All of our Family & Implant Dentistry of Colorado offices offer flexible, extended appointment hours so that you do not have to take time off of work.
-Our earliest appointment is at 7:00am and we are open until 7:00 pm or 8:00 pm, we also are open 8:00am to 2:00 pm on Saturdays.
-We have offices in Denver, Arvada, Boulder, Lafayette, Lakewood and Westminster.
-We are here for you and can take care of all your dental needs.
+All of our Dentistry of Colorado offices offer flexible, extended appointment hours so that you do not have to take time off of work.
+We have seven offices in Colorado to serve our patients including Arvada, Belmar, Boulder, Cherry Creek, Lafayette, Sloan’s Lake and Westminster.

 Contact us today to schedule your complimentary consultation.